vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 721; king Aparāditya of, sent Keśava-vaijayanti, of Nandapandita,

 embassy to Kashmir, p.
-722; com. on Viṣnudharmasūtra, p.
+722; com. on Viṣṇudharmasūtra, p.
 919.

 capital of, p.
 791. Khan ladeva, author of Bhāttadipikā,